OHIO WALLEYE FEDERATION 2023 OFFICIAL RULES

 c.
 Walleye, sauger and saugeye will be weighed where permissible by state law.
 The weigh-in limit will be five fish per boat unless the state or lake limit is less than five, in which case the state or lake limit will prevail.
 Contestants presenting more than the weigh-in limit at the official scales will have their team’s catch disqualified for that day of competition.

-d. .20 lb. deduction will be made for each fish determined to be dead in an ILC tournament.
+d. .20 lb. deduction will be made for each fish determined to be dead by weigh master in an ILC tournament.
 N/A to Erie Marine Sales Open at Lorain, Ohio.

 e.
 The minimum length limit at all lakes will be 15 inches.